Space Plasma Physics

 || (59o50.272'N, 17o38.786'E)

 Rosetta LAP home page

-is an ambitious project to catch up with a comet, follow it in its
+is an ambitious project catching up with a comet, following it in its

 Back to Rosetta LAP home page